JohnTwiiX/dso-python-tasks/module-4/metascan/README.md

 - `requests`: For making HTTP requests to fetch web pages.
 - `beautifulsoup4`: For parsing HTML and extracting data from web pages.
 - `PyPDF2`: For extracting metadata from PDF files.

-## Notes

-- Ensure the website allows scraping of PDF links and complies with legal and ethical guidelines.
-- The script may encounter issues with PDF files that have restricted access or malformed metadata.
-- Customize the script further based on specific PDF metadata extraction needs or website structures.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.